Joining Team George: Celebrating America's First President

 All in all, George Washington was a good first general, first president, and de facto "Father" of the United States.

-I just wish they had used the Peale portrait rather than the Constable-Hamilton portrait on currency.
+I just wish they had used the Peale portrait rather than the Constable-Hamilton portrait on the currency.